davidindub/coffeecrew/README.md

 ![](docs/docs-colour-palette.png)

+I used a colour scheme I based on a [mockup by Tanim Khan](https://dribbble.com/shots/14147142-Plant-Shop-Landing-Page) on Dribble that I had previously used and like for a previous project - [Plant Cafe](https://github.com/davidindub/plant-cafe).

+I used [Bootstrap Icons](https://icons.getbootstrap.com/) throughout the project for icons such as the cart, edit buttons etc.

-I used CSS Variables to use my chosen colour palette across the project easily.
+I used CSS Variables to use my chosen colour palette and font across the project easily.

 ```css
 :root {